Ulster Senior Football Championship

-The Ulster Senior Football Championship is an inter-county and cross-border competition for Gaelic football teams in the British and Irish province of Ulster.
-It is organised by the Ulster Council of the Gaelic Athletic Association (GAA) and begins in early May.
-The final is usually played on the third Sunday in July.
+The Ulster Senior Football Championship is an inter-county competition for Gaelic football teams in the Irish province of Ulster.
+It is organised by the Ulster Council of the Gaelic Athletic Association (GAA) and begins in April.
+Since 2022 the final has been played in May.
+Until 2018, the year it moved to June, the final was usually traditionally played on the third Sunday in July.

 All nine Ulster counties participate.
-It is regarded as hardest to win of the four provincial football championships.
+It is regarded as the hardest to win of the four provincial football championships.
 At a referee conference in January 2015, David Coldrick said about officiating in the competition: "Ulster makes or breaks you.
 It can be a graveyard.
 The games are different.
 There is an extra dimension and intensity, and you must be at your best.
 If you aren't prepared physically and mentally, the chances are you will be caught out.
 But when you are appointed for your first Ulster championship match, that's making progress".
-Derry are the current champions after beating Donegal in 2022.

 The winners receive the Anglo-Celt Cup, which was presented to the Ulster Council in 1925 by John F. O'Hanlon, who was editor of The Anglo-Celt newspaper based in Cavan.

+Cavan have won the most championships (40).
+Donegal are the title holders, defeating Armagh after extra-time in the 2025 final.